Aer Lingus: New York-Dublin flight in U-turn after technical issue

-Aer Lingus flight makes U-turn after 'bangs and sparks'
+Aer Lingus flight makes U-turn after 'bangs and flashes'

 - Published